PANORAMIC: Discovery of an Ultra-Massive Grand-Design Spiral Galaxy at $z\sim5.2$: Observational data

 The photometric redshift of Zhúlóng is estimated using the SED-fitting code \texttt{EAZY} \citep{Brammer2008}, with the \texttt{blue\_sfhz\_13} template set which imposes redshift-dependent star formation histories (SFHs), excluding SFHs that start earlier than the age of the Universe at a given redshift\footnote{\url{https://github.com/gbrammer/eazy-photoz/tree/master/templates/sfhz}}.
 We apply an error floor of 5\% prior to running \texttt{eazy} to account for possible remaining systematic uncertainties in the photometry and to allow for more flexibility in the SED-fitting.
 The redshift range for fitting is set to $z \in (0.01, 20)$.
 Additional details on the photometric redshift modeling are presented in \cite{Williams2024}.

 The \texttt{EAZY} best-fit results are shown in Fig.~\ref{fig1}.
 The redshift probability distribution $P(z)$ for Zhúlóng is strongly constrained by a prominent Balmer/4000 \AA~ break observed in the central region (0.16$^{\prime\prime}$ radius), resulting in narrow uncertainties with a single redshift solution $z_{\rm phot} = 5.2^{+0.3}_{-0.2}$.
 In addition, the neighboring south-west clump has evidence of strong emission lines, which boost the photometry in the F277W and F444W bands, leading to an even better constrained photometric redshift: $z_{\rm phot} = 5.15^{+0.04}_{-0.03}$.
 This consistency illustrates the $z_{\rm phot}$ reliability of Zhúlóng.
-Nevertheless, it will be important to confirm the redshift through spectroscopy in the future, such as with the upcoming COSMOS-3D grism observations (GO-5893, \citealt{COSMOS-3D}) or with NIRSpec spectra.
+Further tests and a detailed discussion of the robustness of the redshift are presented in Appendix~\ref{low-z}.
+Nevertheless, we underline that this is still a photometric redshift.
+It will be important to confirm the redshift through spectroscopy in the future, such as with the upcoming COSMOS-3D grism observations (GO-5893, \citealt{COSMOS-3D}) or with NIRSpec spectra.